icmx/just-monorepo/HOWTO.md

 # How To

-> *This document describes how to create this monorepository by using just NPM workspaces feature.*
+> *This document describes how to create a similar monorepository by using just a NPM workspaces feature.*

 ## Note for NPMv7

-This monorepository will require NPM >=7 since it's relies on workspaces feature.
+This monorepository will require NPM >=7 since it relies on workspaces feature.
 If you haven't one, there are some options:

-  - Install Node.js >=15 or higher, NPM >=7 is icluded
+  - Install Node.js >=15 or higher, NPM >=7 is included
   - Or manually install NPM >=7:
     - Globally, by running `npm install --global npm@latest`
-    - Or locally for project, by running `npm install --save-dev npm@latest`
+    - Or locally, by running `npm install --save-dev npm@latest`
     - **(the simplest but the slowest one)** run latest NPM directly by using npx: `npx npm@latest <npm-commands...>`

 ## Step 1.
 Initialization

-Create a new directory that will be the root for a new monorepository.
-In this article it's supposed that root directory name is `just-monorepo`.
+Create a new directory that will be a root for a new monorepository.
+In this article it's supposed that root directory is `just-monorepo`.

 Switch to created directory and initialize a new git repository then: